-P.A.U.S.E., under the leadership of the Director of Academic Services, is a district-wide committee comprised of teachers, counselors, administration, community members, police, and parents.
+K-12 Community Impact Team: In 2021 the district restructured the P.A.U.S.E.
+Committee to support the district initiatives in NRPS 2025. under the leadership of the Assistant Superintendent, is a district-wide committee composed of teachers, counselors, administration, community members, police, and parents.
 The role of the committee is to develop and coordinate schools' efforts to reduce bullying by developing safety plans, providing social skills training, and educating students, parents, and staff.